 About two years ago, Embraer and Kenya Airways began negotiations on establishing the airframerâ€™s second authorized service center in Africa for commercial aircraft, to specialize in E-Jets.
 The companiesâ€™ ambitions gel well: Embraer wants to expand its total service offering on the continent with a trusted partner, and Kenya Airways operates five Embraer 170s and 12 E-190s, and will receive another three E-Jets by November.
 The airline also aims to build its maintenance, repair and overhaul ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Kenya MRO Accord Emphasizes Embraerâ€™s Commitment To Africa".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Kenya MRO Accord Emphasizes Embraerâ€™s Commitment To Africa".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.